How to Address Stealing

 Little fingers tend to be sticky, allowing foreign objects to mysteriously find their way into little pockets.
 Before lamenting that you are harboring a little thief in your house, take a moment to understand why stealing is a common issue and how to handle this problem.

 Like lying, “stealing” is an adult term that may not mean anything to young children.
 Candy found clutched in a sticky fist after going through a checkout line or a toy car that turns up in the pocket of a four-year-old after a visit to a friend’s house is not proof that your child is already a delinquent.
 To the preschool child, possession means ownership.
 In a child’s mind, he has a right to anything within grabbing distance.
 Children under four have difficulty distinguishing between “mine” and “yours.”
 Everything is potentially “mine.”
 They don’t know that palming a piece of candy at the grocery store is stealing until you tell them so.
 In the child’s mind, he has done no wrong until the parents pass judgment.

 Many preschool children can’t curb their impulses.
-They see the toy, feel they must have it, and take it without any judgment as to the rightness or wrongness of the action.
+They see the toy, feel they must have it, and take it without any judgment about the rightness or wrongness of the action.
 Instead of guilt, they feel relief that their craving is satisfied.
 The more impulsive the child, the more likely he is to help himself to things.